 In many cases, however, the Internet customer turns this formula around: he/she wants to get the obstacles and objections phase out of the way upfront.
 This explains why prospects like to self-educate themselves on their current vehicle’s trade-in value, why they ask for monthly payments information in an email, and why they say they “don’t want to waste time coming in to your dealership” until they receive a $ quote and all the cumbersome and unpleasant elements of the vehicle purchase are satisfactorily resolved first.

 The salesperson (and/or BDC person’s) goal is to get the appointment, and the way to get the appointment is to ease the anxieties that are keeping the customer from coming in to the store.
 So whereas your goal is to get the appointment,your job is to solve the Internet customer’s problems, thereby easing his/her anxieties.
 Do that and the appointment part will take care of itself.

 WANT MORE FREE CONTENT?

-You have now read less than 15% of “The What & The Why” and “How To” sections of this manual.
+You have now read less than 15% of this manual.
 There is lots more awaiting you.
 The complete contents of this site are available for free to bona fide dealership owners, managers and salespeople.
 Just click the Request Password link below.
 Please provide the name of your dealership and the URL of the dealership's website if it is not the same as your email address domain.
 (Don't worry, I'm not selling email addresses or anything - I just want to know that you are actually a dealership person).
 I will send you a password to access the complete site.
 If you are an outside trainer or consultant or an employee of a training and consulting company and you want to access the site so you can steal the material and use it in your content and service offerings, well, shame on you.